-Directors are required to assess the performance of the Board and the Board Committees.
-The assessment covers areas such as Board composition, information management, Board processes, shareholder management, Board priorities, managing the Company's performance, Director development and management, risk management and effectiveness of the Board Committees.
+All Directors are required to assess the performance of the Board and the Board Committees.
+The assessment covers areas such as Board processes, managing the Company's performance, effectiveness of the Board and the Board Committees and Director development.
+The Board has implemented formal processes for assessing the Board and its Board Committees, the contribution by each individual Director to the effectiveness of the Board, as well as the effectiveness of the Chairman of the Board.
+As part of this process, Directors are requested to complete an evaluation questionnaire which includes questions on (i) how the Board plays an effective role and adds value on critical issues, (ii) how the Board operates to deliver impact and value, and (iii) the evaluation of the Board Committees.
+The process is designed to provide an evaluation of the current effectiveness of the Board and to support the Chairman and Board to proactively, consider what can enhance the readiness of the Board to address strategic priorities of the Group.
 Directors can also provide input on issues which do not fall under these categories, for instance, addressing specific areas where improvements can be made.
 Feedback and comments received from the Directors are reviewed by the NC, in consultation with the Chairman of the Board.